singh-man/books/crackingTheCoding/02_linkedLists.md

 Each of these recursive solutions takes O(n) space due to the recursive calls.

-There are a number of other solutions that wehaven't addressed.
-We could store the counter in a static vari­ able.
+There are a number of other solutions that we haven't addressed.
+We could store the counter in a static variable.
 Or, we could create a class that stores both the node and the counter, and return an instance of that class.
 Regardless of which solution we pick, we need a way to update both the node and the counter in a way that all levels of the recursive stack will see.

 **Solution #3: Iterative**